pixelcluster/pixelcluster.github.io/_posts/2023-05-06-Hang-Exploration-Splitgate.md

 GPU hangs are one of the most common results of pretty much anything going wrong GPU-side, and finding out why they occur isn't always easy.
-In this blog post I'll try documenting my journey towards finding the cause of one specific hang in the game "Splitgate".
+In this blog post, I'll document my journey towards finding the cause of one specific hang in the game "Splitgate".

 Right off the bat, I noticed a few oddities with this particular hang.
 Firstly, the actual game always ran completely fine.
-The only place where where it hung was the initial settings configuration on the first startup.
+The only place where it hung was the initial settings configuration on the first startup.

 Additionally, while I could reproduce the hang on my Steam Deck, I couldn't get the hang to appear on my desktop.
 I have an RDNA2 graphics card, which